jessev14/environment-interaction/README.md

 ### Interaction Types
 The type of interaction an item has depends on its item type:
-* Weapon: Function as if the character had the item its own actor sheet.
+* Weapon: Function as if the character had the item on its own actor sheet.
 * Consumable: If the item action type is set to "Ability Check," a chat card will be created allowing the character to perform the corresponding check, based on the ability select drop-down.
 If the item action type is set to "Saving Throw," the chat card will allow the character to perform the corresponding saving throw, based on the saving throw select drop-down.
 * Loot: Loot-type items allow the character to execute a macro.
 To set the macro to be executed, enter the macro's name (exactly) into the "source" input of the item.

-See the img folder for example items.
+See the [img folder](https://github.com/jessev14/environment-interaction/tree/main/img) for example items.

 ### Item Macro
 If an item on an environment token has a set Item Macro, after rolling the item to chat, the Item Macro will be executed.

 ## System
-Environment Interactions currently only supports dnd5e, but please reach out if you'd like to help me support your system!
+Environment Interaction currently only supports dnd5e, but please reach out if you'd like to help me support your system!

 ## Compatibility
 Environment Interactions does not *currently* support custom rollers (e.g. Midi-QOL, Better Rolls for 5e, MRE).